 Also included in the audition will be a 45–60 second improvisational routine.
 We will give you a tape of music, allow two minutes for you to listen to it, and then have you perform a routine to it.
 As indicated above, this will account for ten points of your total score.
 You will be scored on presentation, content, and consistency of movement (flow), and entertainment value for this routine.
 This portion of the audition will occur after all candidates have performed their prepared creative routines and before each candidate's interview.

 Please wear appropriate clothing.
 We recommend wearing a twirling costume as well as performance hair and make-up.
 In general, you should present yourself in the manner you would want an audience to view you with the Panther Marching Band.

-Judges will consist of: Dr. Corey Francis (EIU's Marching Band Director), Allison Christian and Josh Milliman (EIU’s Colorguard Instructor), current EIU graduate assistants, and former EIU Feature Twirlers.
+Judges will consist of: Dr. Benjamin Druffel (EIU's Marching Band Director), Allison Christian (EIU's Color Guard Instructor), current EIU graduate assistants, and former EIU Feature Twirlers.
 Auditions will be closed to the public.
 Judge’s comments and scores are confidential and will not be disclosed.

 The application form and a picture of yourself must be submitted to at least two weeks prior to auditions.
 This helps in identifying and remembering your application at audition.